-None of us were born into this world with a camera in hand, taking awesome photos (that would be a bit weird anyway)!
+None of us were born with a camera in hand & taking awesome photos (that would be a bit weird anyway)!

 We all start somewhere, and we all make mistakes when we’re learning.
 And since I started teaching photography back in 2013, I’ve noticed there’s a handful of mistakes being made by all beginner photographers.

 Read on to discover what they are so you can learn what not to do, and take photos you love as a result!